 Donations may be made to Hospice of Jefferson County or to the Watertown Elks Lodge #496.

 Online condolences may be made at www.hartandbrucefh.com

-To plant a tree in memory of Raymond E. Cooley Sr., please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Raymond E. Cooley Sr., please visit our floral store.